British Housewives' League: British Pathé newsreels reporting British Housewives' protests

 Before television was widely available, short news films was distributed to cinemas' all over the country.
 People flocked to the cinema to watch newsreels with the latest information or for feature films which allowed them to escape the oppression and austerity of the war for a few hours.
 By 1946, national cinema audiences peaked at 1.64 billion, with many people going 2 – 3 times a week.

-After World War Two, many of these films were made about women welcoming their men back from the front and being keen to please them.
+After the Second World War, many of these films were made about women welcoming their men back from the front and being keen to please them.
 But not all women were happy to ‘muddle along' or passively accept the status quo.
 As a number of newsreels from Pathé News illustrate, many women felt empowered to protest at the continued government restrictions and hardship that existed in the immediate post-war years.

 In July 1946, the newsreel featured a demonstration against bread rationing organised by the British Housewives' League in Trafalgar Square, London.

 The film opens with the title 'July 21' - the date when bread rationing will begin.
 The news item then reports on protests against bread rationing by women's groups.
 Mrs Hilda Davis, is named as leading a group setting up a petition against the rationing, calling on an "army of indignant housewives".
 The film then shows the Food Minister, John Strachey speaking about improved prospects for North American crops, on his return from the US.
 The film then states that bread rationing will go ahead on the 21st, despite continued protests.
 "Vicar's wife and food crusader" Mrs Lovelock is then seen addressing a group of women at a meeting of the British Housewives' League.
 She states that "we, the housewives of Great Britain are in open revolt against bread rationing" and says that rationing will hit the poorest the most and the League will not stand for it.
 The film then shows a civil servant working in 'bread control' looking at a new bread ration card and finishes with a close-up shot of the ration card and a loaf of bread.
 The final commentary warns "watch out this doesn't go under the counter".